ironhacks/ironhacks-app/README.md

   }
 ```

-This listener captures a message sended by the qualtric iframe once the user reach the end of the survey and call the receiveMessage, this will trigger the ```swal.clickConfirm()``` functions, which closes the sweetAlert modal.
+This listener captures a message sent by the qualtric iframe once the user reach the end of the survey and call the receiveMessage, this will trigger the ```swal.clickConfirm()``` functions, which closes the sweetAlert modal.

 Then, as it shows in the first function, once the modal is closed with a success status, we call the ```callRegistrationFunction``` function: